 Keep in mind these criteria when choosing an MSP:

 - Depth of Skills, Technical Expertise, and Experience – Any potential MSP candidate should have the skills and experience that go far beyond basic software installation, maintenance, and upgrades.
 Choose an MSP who has been in business for over ten years at the least, as you know that they have weathered a few storms and are still in place.
 Your potential MSP should also have the ability to supply several references from clients in your industry, have great reviews, and have strong expertise in advanced IT functions.
-It is essential for your MSP to be able to support common line of business applications such as QuickBooks Enterprise, Microsoft Office, and have technical mastery over Microsoft Office 365, VoIP, collaboration, cybersecurity, and cross-platform integrations so they can keep up with your company’s growth and dynamic IT requirements.
+Your MSP needs to be able to support common line of business applications such as QuickBooks Enterprise and Microsoft Office and have technical mastery over Microsoft Office 365, VoIP, collaboration, cybersecurity, and cross-platform integrations so they can keep up with your company’s growth and dynamic IT requirements.

 - Financial Stability – With IT being the backbone of your business operations, you need an IT partner who will be there for the long haul.
 Assess their stability by looking into their annual reports and financial statements.
 Check how many clients they have and their customer retention numbers.
 Also, ask the MSP to provide customer references and testimonials.

 - Competitive Service Level Agreement (SLA) – An SLA is a contract that dictates the standards that your MSP should be able to meet.
 It should be able to answer these questions: Do they offer 24/7 support?
 Can they conduct remote and on-site support?
 What is their guaranteed response and resolution times?
-If they fail to meet their committed service levels, are there corresponding rebates or penalties.
+Are there corresponding rebates or penalties if they fail to meet their committed service levels?

 - Popular Tech Partnerships – Pick an MSP with an ongoing endorsement from the popular technology vendors (e.g., Microsoft 365, Cisco, Meraki, SentinelOne, VMWare) whose products you already use in your IT environment.
 What type of partnership does the MSP have with those vendors?
 The higher the partnership level, the more vendor certifications the provider has, which means they can bring a lot of expertise to your business.

-Choosing the MSP is an important process that will impact the operational success of your business.
-If you want to learn how MSPs can support your business, contact us today.
+Choosing the MSP is a necessary process that will impact the operational success of your business.
+Contact us today if you want to learn how MSPs can support your business.